michaelkleinhenz/costpuller/README.md

 Accounts are specified in the file `accounts.yaml`.
 Run the binary in the same directory of this file.
 The standard value and max deviation is checked against the total pulled from cost management.
 Reports are written to a seperate file and console.
 Deviation is not checked when standard value is given as 0.

-Call this with one single commandline parameter containing the cookie used for accessing the cost management in CURL format.
-Use your Chrome browser to copy the cookie in CURL format.

 ## Authorizing the Client

 For this to work, the client needs an authorization for the cost management system.
 It is gathered from a valid cookie for cost management.
 You can provide the cookie in CURL format (eg. copied from a browser instance where you already logged in) using the `--cookie=<cookie>` parameter or by accessing the Chrome cookie database directly (`--readcookie`).
 The latter only works on Chrome browsers that don't encrypt the cookie database (eg. Linux).
 You can give the path to the cookie database file using `--cookiedb=<path>`, otherwise the default Linux/Chrome path is used.